project-image

 June Update: Sorry for the wait!
 Let's talk trailers!

-almost 3 years ago – Wed, Jun 30, 2021 at 11:54:29 AM
+over 3 years ago – Wed, Jun 30, 2021 at 11:54:29 AM

 Hey hey!
 Hope you're all having a pleasant Monday!
 We're running a little late on the update for this month, huh?
 Thanks for your patience, we've been grinding hard this month and there just wasn't ever a really good time for the update until today.
 I don't know if this is going to be a short update or a long one because I only have one topic to talk about, but I have a lot to say on that topic so I guess we'll see how it goes!